 In the Storj Dashboard, click on the “Objects” menu, then press the “New Bucket” button.
 Name the bucket whatever you want.

-Step 4: Create an Access Grant Key
+Step 3: Create Two Different Access Grant Keys

 Step 5: Download and Run Uplink Binary